 2. For patients who have successfully stopped smoking at the end of 12 weeks, an additional course of 12 weeks treatment with Varenicline at 1 mg twice daily may be considered for the maintenance of abstinence.
 Patients should then continue taking Varenicline for an additional 12 weeks for a total of 24 weeks of treatment.

-The NHS Specialist Pharmacy Services (SPS) has developed a Patient Group Direction (PGD) as a template for you to develop your own local PGD.
+The NHS Specialist Pharmacy Service (SPS) has developed a Patient Group Direction (PGD) as a template for you to develop your own local PGD.

-This link will take you to the Specialist Pharmacy Services PGD page so that, if the PGD is ever updated, you will have the most up to date version: Varenicline for smoking cessation – SPS - Specialist Pharmacy Service – The first stop for professional medicines advice
+This link will take you to the Specialist Pharmacy Service PGD page so that, if the PGD is ever updated, you will have the most up-to-date version: Varenicline for smoking cessation – Specialist Pharmacy Service – The first stop for professional medicines advice.

 Despite the evidence on safety and efficacy, getting some local medicines management and prescribers to accept varenicline as an equal first-line treatment option was in some cases difficult.